kirkhu/WRO2024_FE-Fire-On-All-Cylinders/schemes/HC-SR04/README.md

                     print("Distance: {:.2f} cm".format(distance))
                 time.sleep(1)
    - #### Explanation
-<p>This code includes a class named <strong>HCSR04</strong> that measures distance by defining trigger and echo pins.
-The distance_cm() method returns the distance in centimeters, and if a measurement error occurs or the distance is out of range, it returns -1.</p>
+        This code includes a class named <strong>HCSR04</strong> that measures distance by defining trigger and echo pins.
+The distance_cm() method returns the distance in centimeters, and if a measurement error occurs or the distance is out of range, it returns -1.

 # <div align="center">![HOME](../../other/img/home.png)[Return Home](../../)</div>